JoeKauf/PetDatingAppSubmodule/README.md

 #### Figma
 [Figma](https://www.figma.com/) is powerful software used to create elegant user interfaces.
 It is used by Airbnb, Spotify, Uber, and many more
 [companies](https://8designers.com/blog/what-big-companies-use-figma#:~:text=It's%20no%20wonder%20companies%20like,for%20businesses%20of%20all%20sizes.).
-Figma is used by dragging and dropping layers onto a screen.
+It is used by dragging and dropping layers onto a screen.
 This simplicity of use enabled me to develop a user interface very rapidly.
 #### Principles
-UX design follows a few [key principles](https://uxplanet.org/mobile-ux-design-key-principles-dee1a632f9e6):
+Mobile UX design follows a few [key principles](https://uxplanet.org/mobile-ux-design-key-principles-dee1a632f9e6):
 1. Simplicity
 2. Make Buttons [42-72 pixels](https://uxmovement.com/mobile/optimal-size-and-spacing-for-mobile-buttons/#:~:text=The%20highest%20accuracy%20was%20found,the%20middle%20of%20the%20range.)
 3. Place Buttons [Near Thumb](https://www.uxmatters.com/mt/archives/2013/02/how-do-users-really-hold-mobile-devices.php)